 The emergence of pain science and neuroscience is creating a paradigm shift from the biomedical model to a biopsychosocial approach.
 Pain cannot be discussed or treated through dualism, although that is how many of us manage it.
 We take a pill as we understand that it helps our pain as we are lead to believe by several sources – medical professionals, the media, television, etc. We use a passive treatment to block the signals that may contribute to pain but why do we persist in taking them when they do not resolve the issue.
 Why use a passive process to facilitate an active one?
 I know I know it’s easy to pop a pill, but let me share a revelation with you.
 In the United States alone, in the last 10 years, there has been a significant increase in pain-killing medication prescription for persistent pain problems such as low back pain, headaches and other persistent pain states (reference).
 This has resulted in medication abuse concurrently creating an increase in overdose numbers.
 Brainman explains:

 Studies have shown that pain killing medication is no better than placebo when treating something like low back pain highlighting that a one size fits all approach to pain treatment is not efficacious (reference, reference).
 When you step into the realms of the Brain, pain is many things; contextual, implicit, attentional, physical, behavioral, Pain treatment cannot be considered as something separate to treat.
 Its integration is part of every aspect of overall health and well-being and there are multi-factorial aspects to pain.
 If medicines philosophy is to preserve life, do we want to prolong suffering as well?
 Therefore we need to look beyond medical care, re-conceptualise our thinking.
 I am not suggesting we become ignorant of medicine.
 It has made some amazing discoveries and performed some revolutionary advances.
 However this has lead to dependency on an overstretched and inefficient medical system.
 There is much more that we can do to empower ourselves.
 Medicine takes away that responsibility of self-empowerment.
 The term preserve life already casts a shadow of removal of ownership away from the individual.
-Medicine has allowed us to become complacent and lazy as we believe it will have the answers.
-This is contextual and pertinent to my area of healthcare I cannot speak for other areas.
+I wonder if Medicine has allowed us to become complacent and lazy as we believe it will have the answers.
+This is pertinent to my area of healthcare I cannot speak for other areas.

 In order to grasp this series of posts I feel it is pertinent to point out the alarming rate of evidence that is published every day/week/month that influences our clinical practice.
 The subsequent 5 posts are heavily researched, ground-breaking, exciting and under constant scrutiny.
 So although this is something healthcare has always advocated it has never encouraged independence it has created dependency.
 This is more important since the emergence of neuroscience and pain science.
 Gone are the days of just pushing on someones back and rubbing out scar tissue.
 Clinicians are having a tough time keeping up with change, some don’t like change at all!